snap-stanford/snap-python/doc/source/reference/basic.rst

      .. describe:: ToLc()

-        Coverts the contents of the TStr to lowercase and returns the str.
+        Coverts the contents of the string to lowercase and returns the str.

      .. describe:: GetLc()

-        Returns a Python str with the contents of the TStr converted to lowercase.
-The contents of the original TStr are left unchanged.
+        Returns a Python :class:`str` with the contents of the string converted to lowercase.
+The contents of the original string are left unchanged.

      .. describe:: ToCap()

-        Returns a Python str with the first letter of the contents of the TStr capitalized.
+        Returns a Python :class:`str` with the first letter of the contents of the string capitalized.

      .. describe:: GetCap()

-        Capitalizes the first letter of the contents of the TStr and returns the resulting Python str.
+        Capitalizes the first letter of the contents of the string and returns the resulting Python :class:`str`.

      .. describe:: ToTrunc()

-        Removes the trailing whitespace from the contents of the TStr and returns the resulting Python str.
+        Removes the trailing whitespace from the contents of the string and returns the resulting Python :class:`str`.

      .. describe:: GetTrunc()

-        Returns a Python str with all the whitespace removed from the end of the contents of the TStr.
+        Returns a Python :class:`str` with all the whitespace removed from the end of the contents of the string.

      .. describe:: ToHex()

-        Converts the contents of the TStr to hex and returns the resulting value.
+        Converts the string to hex and returns the resulting value.

      .. describe:: GetHex()

-        Returns the contents of the TStr converted to hex as a Python str.
-The contents of the original TStr are left unchanged.
+        Returns the string converted to hex as a Python str.
+The contents of the original string are left unchanged.

      .. describe:: FromHex()

-        Converts the contents of the TStr from hex to the original string and returns the resulting value.
+        Converts the string from hex to the original string and returns the resulting value.

      .. describe:: GetFromHex()

-        Returns the contents of the TStr converted from hex as a Python str.
-The contents of the original TStr are left unchanged.
+        Returns the string converted from hex as a Python str.
+The contents of the original string are left unchanged.

      .. describe:: GetSubStr(start)
                    GetSubStr(start, end)